Totally Hip Hop

 Totally Hip Hop is an album in the Totally Hits series.
 Released in 2003, the compilation focuses on mostly hip hop singles that were released in the early 2000s.
-Unlike its Totally Hits counterparts which mainly focus on Top 40/pop hits, Totally Hip Hop and Totally R&B are the only two compilations focused on urban music acts.
+Unlike its Totally Hits counterparts, which mainly focus on Top 40/pop hits, Totally Hip Hop and Totally R&B are the only two compilations focused on urban music acts.
+It was rated four stars by AllMusic.